 Even during winter, you should wear cotton liners under your winter clothes because if woolen material is in direct contact with the skin then it makes the skin dry out, and causes aggravation of the skin.

 You can make a mix of avocado and honey.
 Avocados are rich in antioxidants and omega-3 fatty acids and honey have soothing properties.

 Also, it helps in reducing your wrinkles and it also hydrates your skin significantly.
 However, avocados are expensive and not very easily available in the market.

-Therefore, These are some daily skincare regimen for dry skin types.
-I believe that beauty begins with a good skincare regimen.
-So, Take care of your skin by following some simple and easy tips and enhance your healthy-glowing skin.
+Therefore, These are some daily skincare regimens for dry skin types.
+I believe that beauty begins with a good skin care regimen.
+So, Take care of your skin by following some simple and easy tips and enhancing your healthy-glowing skin.